bruhtus/dotfiles/README.md

 re-configure on every new installation.
 I use [sdfm](.config/zsh/sdfm) to manage my dotfiles.

-## Initialize dotfiles git repo using SDFM
+## Initialize dotfiles git repo using sdfm

-We can use SDFM, which is a shell function that i created and you can check on `.config/zsh/sdfm` in this git repo, to manage our dotfiles.
+We can use sdfm, which is a shell function that i created and you can check on `.config/zsh/sdfm` in this git repo, to manage our dotfiles.

 First, download the file using `wget` or `curl` like this: